Head of Department: Naomi Philpot

 We are currently offering both AS and A Level Examination Courses following the OCR Examination board.

-The Department also offers the very popular BTEC Extended National Diplomas in both Sport Development and Uniformed Protective Services.
+The Department also offers the very popular BTEC Extended National Diploma in Sport Development and BTEC Extended National Certificate in Uniformed Protective Services.

 The Physical Education Department is the flagship of the College offering a huge variety of Extra Curricular Sports.
 There are currently four sports Academies running at the College for Gymnastics, Netball, Football and Rugby with professional coaches delivering the highest quality programmes to students.
 A Tennis Academy is also run in partnership with the local tennis centre.

-Extra Curricular Clubs take place before, during and after College to meet the high demand encouraged by the staff.
-Currently we offer across lots of different sports and support off site clubs such as Surfing and Rowing.
+Enrichment Clubs take place before, during and after College to meet the high demand encouraged by the staff.
+Currently we offer opportunities across a multitude of different sports.
 Our fitness facilities are open to all students at lunchtime and after College for personal training.